web3go-xyz/polkadot-balance-analysis-service/README.md

 ## Description

-balance analysis for accounts in Polkadot chain
+balance analysis for accounts in kusama chain

 ## Installation